neondatabase/website/content/docs/guides/liquibase-workflow.md

     postgres://alex:AbC123dEf@ep-silent-hill-85675036.us-east-2.aws.neon.tech/blog
     ```

-Notice that the hostname (the part starting with `-ep` and ending in `neon.tech`) differs.
+Be careful not to mix up your connection strings.
+You'll see that the hostname (the part starting with `-ep` and ending in `neon.tech`) differs.
 This is because the `dev1` branch is a separate instance of Postgres, hosted on its own compute.

 ## Update your liquibase.properties file

 The `liquibase.properties` file defines the location of the Liquibase changelog file and your Target and Source databases.

-1. In your Liquibase project directory, open the `liquibase.properties` file, which comes pre-populated with example settings.
+1. From your Liquibase project directory, open the `liquibase.properties` file, which comes pre-populated with example settings.

 2. Change the `changeLogFile` setting as shown:

     ```env
-    # Enter the path for your changelog file.
     changeLogFile=dbchangelog.xml
     ``````

     The [changelog file](https://docs.liquibase.com/parameters/changelog-file.html) is where you define database schema changes (changesets).

-3. Configure the `url`, `username`, and `password` settings for your Target database.
-These are the settings for the `blog` database on your `dev1` branch.
+3. Change the Target database `url`, `username`, and `password` settings to the correct values for the `blog` database on your `dev1` branch.
 You can obtain the required details from the connection string you copied previously.
+You will have to swap out the hostname (`ep-silent-hill-85675036.us-east-2.aws.neon.tech`), username, and password for your own.

     ```env
-    #### Enter the Target database 'url' information  ####
     liquibase.command.url=jdbc:postgresql://ep-silent-hill-85675036.us-east-2.aws.neon.tech:5432/blog

-    # Enter the username for your Target database.
     liquibase.command.username: alex

-    # Enter the password for your Target database.
     liquibase.command.password: AbC123dEf
     ```

-4. Configure the `url`, `username`, and `password` settings for your Source database.
-These are the settings for the `blog` database on your `main` branch.
+4. Change the Source database `url`, `username`, and `password` settings to the correct values for the `blog` database on your `main` branch.
 You can obtain the required details from the connection string you copied previously.
+You will have to swap out the hostname (`ep-cool-darkness-123456.us-east-2.aws.neon.tech`), username, and password for your own.

     ```env
-    #### Enter the Source Database 'referenceUrl' information ####
-    ## The source database is the baseline or reference against which your target database is compared for diff/diffchangelog commands.

-    # Enter URL for the source database
     liquibase.command.referenceUrl: jdbc:postgresql://ep-cool-darkness-123456.us-east-2.aws.neon.tech:5432/blog

-    # Enter the username for your source database
     liquibase.command.referenceUsername: alex

-    # Enter the password for your source database
     liquibase.command.referencePassword: AbC123dEf
     ```